-CONTENT TIMING EAM MEETING 1 to prepare for the evaluation (1⁄2 day) Facilitator and team introductions; welcome remarks; and meeting objectives and process, including reviewing the meeting schedule and mentioning that there will be homework in the form of preparatory reading.
-Participant introductions and expectations for the sessions.
-Explain rules, such as: take space, make space; all questions welcome; parking lot for side questions; don't interrupt people 30 minutes 4.1 The meaning of SPH; different purposes and interests in evaluating the SPH intervention (e.g., buzz groups and discussion on why evaluate).
-1 hour, 30 minutes Complete Worksheet 1.1 on stakeholders and discuss Describe the three stages of evaluation, including why do each and what their uses are.
-Discuss the evaluation myths in Part 1-do any apply to the team?
+SESSION TOPIC CONTENT AND PROCESS TIMING Т EAM MEETING 1 to prepare for the evaluation (1⁄2 day) Purpose, process, expectations, objectives, and meeting schedule Facilitator and team introductions; welcome remarks; and meeting objectives and process, including the meeting schedule, required reading for homework, and participant introductions and expectations.
+Explain rules, such as: take space, make space; all questions welcome; parking lot for side questions; don't interrupt people speaking; don't dominate; be respectful; etc. 30 minutes MCV Resource Part 1: SPH intervention and why it should be evaluated; types of evaluation The meaning of SPH; different purposes and interests in evaluating the SPH intervention (e.g., buzz groups and discussion on why evaluate).
+Complete Worksheet 1.1 on stakeholders and discuss Describe the three stages of evaluation, explaining the use of each stage and why each should be done.
+1 hour, 30 minutes MCV Resource Part 1: Consolidating the team and ethical issues Discuss the evaluation myths in Part 1-do any apply to the team?
 If so, how can they be overcome?
-Work with Worksheet 1.2 on the skills needed and skills gaps to fill 1 hour, 30 minutes Introduce the ethical issues in evaluation.
-Ask the team if any don't apply or if others are missing?
-Prepare an ethical commitment pledge that all can sign.
-Introduction to the MCV Resource: purpose; target audiences; structure; and main contents, including measures, methods, ways of presenting findings and tackling challenges, and worksheets.
-Highlight specific real-world examples from the Resource, and explain that the team will use the Resource step-by-step.
-30 minutes For the next meeting: Summarise what has been discussed and agree on next steps, such as recruiting additional team members to fill skills gaps.
-Read MCV Resource Part 2 before the next meeting.
-Facilitator and team introductions; welcome remarks; and meeting objectives and process, including reviewing the meeting schedule and mentioning that there will be homework in the form of preparatory reading.
-Participant introductions and expectations for the sessions.
-Explain rules, such as: take space, make space; all questions welcome; parking lot for side questions; don't interrupt people speaking; don't dominate; be respectful; etc. The meaning of SPH; different purposes and interests in evaluating the SPH intervention (e.g., buzz groups and discussion on why evaluate).
-Complete Worksheet 1.1 on stakeholders and discuss Describe the three stages of evaluation, including why do each and what their uses are.
-Discuss the evaluation myths in Part 1-do any apply to the team?
-If so, how can they be overcome?
 Work with Worksheet 1.2 on the skills needed and skills gaps to fill Introduce the ethical issues in evaluation.
 Ask the team if any don't apply or if others are missing?
 Prepare an ethical commitment pledge that all can sign.
-Introduction to the MCV Resource: purpose; target audiences; structure; and main contents, including measures, methods, ways of presenting findings and tackling challenges, and worksheets.
+1 hour, 30 minutes The MCV Resource: Why it was written, for whom, and what it contains Introduction to the MCV Resource: purpose; target audiences; structure; and main contents, including measures, methods, ways of presenting findings and tackling challenges, and worksheets.
 Highlight specific real-world examples from the Resource, and explain that the team will use the Resource step-by-step.
 For the next meeting: Summarise what has been discussed and agree on next steps, such as recruiting additional team members to fill skills gaps.
+Read MCV Resource Part 2 before the next meeting.
+30 minutes